A walk in the woods is one of life's simple pleasures.

 A walk in the woods is one of life’s simple pleasures.
 Forests are magical diverse habitats that evoke childhood memories of Enid Blyton novels and teddy bear picnics.
 The importance of woodland was shown by the huge uproar at Government plans to sell off England’s public forests in February 2011.

 The Government set up an Independent Panel to look at the future of forestry in England.
 The Independent Panel put forward their final report to Government in July and said that they think access to woodland should be “the norm” for everyone.
-Government are now looking at the panel's report and are due to publish their plans for taking it forward in January.
-We are urging them to take forward all of the Panel's recommendations and to come up with clear plans to increase the amount of woodland open for walkers.
+Government has now published its plans for taking forward the panel's report.
+We are urging them to come up with clear plans to increase the amount of woodland open for walkers.

 We have worked with other user groups (including horse-riders, cyclists and husky sledgers) to make sure that people enjoying woodland is a key part of all forestry policy.